History of the Jews in Tunisia: Renewal of ideas

 With the exception of Isaac Lumbroso's Zera Itshak, all the works were printed in Livorno, Tunis, which didn't have a well-known printing press, the only attempt to make one was in 1768 was considered a failure because of the lack of knowledge on the subject.
 Rabbi Chaim Yosef David Azulai, who visited Tunis in 1773–74, noted that the city had some 300 young talmudists and considered that the rabbis he met "had very extensive knowledge".

+Jewish-Arabic texts also celebrate legendary figures such as the poet Rabbi Fraji Chaouat, famous for his extensive Hebrew diwan, and Rabbi Yossef El Maarabi.
+A long poem also recounts the epidemic of plague that struck the country in the 17th century.